-Batty news and events you may have missed on the front page....
+Batty news and events you may have missed on our Home page....

 18 October 2016: We have another fantastic volunteer all the way from New Zealand - Isobel Oldfield.
 Isobel is currently doing an internship at the University of Stirling as part of her Masters in International Nature Conservation based at Lincoln University.
 Isobel has joined our communications and research team to help update the species pages on our website and has already made a fantastic contribution.
 Welcome to the team Isobel!!